czeglediptr/100-days-of-code/log.md

 **Thoughts**:Finished the AI update for Pong.
 Its not the smartest AI in the world, but it works :).

 **Link to work:** N/A

+### Day 83: Aug 07, 2020

+**Today's Progress**: I started the mario track with the first video on CS50 and I have to say I did not understand everything at first, so i need to rewatch it again.

+**Thoughts**:I started the mario track with the first video on CS50 and I have to say I did not understand everything at first, so i need to rewatch it again.

+**Link to work:** N/A